fredericjacquet2/Finance-transfo-course/slides/2_Leveraging the Business Partner Finance.md

 ##### Business Partner Finance : from cost control towards performance management in predictive mode

-- A function closer to the business, with BI & RPM solutions
+- A finance function closer to the business ("business partner finance")
-- A function closer to technology (IT/ BI)
+- A finance function closer to technology (IT/ BI / EPM... )
-- A function Master of the Data
+- À finance function Master of the Data
 - Predictive rather than reactive

 ----